Charles Rivkin: Ambassador to France and Monaco

 As ambassador, Rivkin made youth outreach one of his key priorities and connected the embassy to the next generation of leaders throughout France, including in disadvantaged communities in the banlieues outside larger cities.
 Rivkin organized a series of seminars for French youth, inviting them to meet with prominent American government officials, actors and musicians.
 Beginning with actor Samuel L. Jackson's April 2010 visit with students in Bondy, an economically depressed Parisian suburb, Rivkin set up seminars and hosted events with Stephen Colbert, Sylvester Stallone, Woody Allen, Jodie Foster, will.i.am of the Black Eyed Peas, Robert Zemeckis, Allen Stone, Tony Bennett, Herbie Hancock, Maya Angelou, Toni Morrison and many others.
 "Much of the embassy's outreach is meant to dispel 'mistruths' about the United States," Rivkin said in an interview, adding, "It's easier to hate something you don't understand."
 In January 2012, Rivkin broadened his outreach efforts by creating the Washburne Award for Innovation in Diversity, recognizing one French and one American company for their best practices in fostering diversity in hiring practices.

-In January 2013, Rivkin commented on the pending parole and release of Lebanese militant Georges Ibrahim Abdallah, who was sentenced to life in prison for complicity in the murders of an American and an Israeli diplomat: "I am disappointed by the decision today...Life imprisonment was the appropriate sentence for Mr Abdallah's serious crimes, and there is legitimate concern that Mr. Abdallah would continue to represent a danger to the international community if he were allowed to go free."

 On July 16, 2013, French president François Hollande awarded Ambassador Rivkin the rank of Commander in the Légion d'honneur at the Elysée Palace.
 Rivkin is the first US ambassador in half a century to receive the decoration from a sitting French president.
 Rivkin's tenure as ambassador to France received highly favorable reviews by both State Department audits and from his embassy's employees.
 Rivkin left office in November 2013 following his nomination to become an Assistant Secretary of the State Department.